 It is also recommended for people, who are active in sports, exercise daily, or perform repetitive motions at their jobs, like lifting, bending, or even sitting.
 Physiotherapy treatments help strengthen the areas of your body that are most prone to injury using a customized treatment plan.
 For example, if you have lower back problems, regular physiotherapy treatments help strengthen the muscles in the lower back.
 As such, you reduce the risks of injuries to your lower back.

 Another benefit of ongoing physiotherapy is it strengthens the entire body.
-You will notice improved flexibility, more energy, improved restful sleep, and a noticeable improvement to your overall well-being and health.
+You will notice improved flexibility, more energy, improved restful sleep, and a noticeable improvement in your overall well-being and health.

 As your body becomes stronger, exercises are adjusted to continue to promote strength-building.
 Your physiotherapist will continue to provide education to help you identify signs and symptoms to watch for to avoid overexertion and reinjuries.